 TGA Consulting Engineers LLP were employed by the RNLI to design and supervise the mechanical and electrical services installations for the Grace Darling Museum.
 The Grace Darling Museum is part of the RNLI Heritage Trust, celebrating more than 180 years of saving lives at sea.

 The overall value of the project was around £1.5 million, with the Mechanical and Electrical services works comprising approximately £250,000.

 The original museum was opened in 1938 as a dedication to Grace Darling.
-The new building which was constructed behind the 18th Century Flemish facade includes newly conserved artefacts relating to the life of Grace Darling, in addition to new facilities including education and research spaces.
+The new building which was constructed behind the 18th Century Flemish façade includes newly conserved artifacts relating to the life of Grace Darling, in addition to new facilities including education and research spaces.